Organisations we work with

 If you're interested in working with us, please get in touch via our contact page.

 Bright Start Foundation/Family Academy - We are delighted to be working with Bright Start Foundation delivering parent and educator workshops in the Middle East.
-Can-Do Child® is an official partner with the Family Academy working in support of their mission to create bright futures for children and their families, focusing on the crucial first five years.
+Can-Do Child® is an official partner supporting the mission to create bright futures for children and their families, focusing on the crucial first five years.
 We have run 'Families Can-Do Play' workshops, been a key part of the first Early Childhood Family Festival, and run workshops for Nursery staff.
-We are currently supporting them to develop and launch the first Early Years conference for the MENA region which took place in November 2019, and Lorraine is an official member of the organising committee for this now annual conference - the next one taking place in November 2019.
+We supported the launch of the first Excellence in Early Years Conference for the MENA region which took place in November 2019, and Lorraine is an official member of the organising committee for this now annual conference - the next one taking place in November 2020.

 Easy Early Learning is a collaboration between Ben & Betty and Can-Do Child®.
 Jenny Briggs, creator of Ben & Betty is a real inspiration in the world of Early Years learning, having run her own successful Nursery and Infant School for children of all abilities for over twenty years.
 Ofsted loved her Learning Through Play ethos and the results achieved, where no child left at the age of seven with a reading age below their chronological age.
 It seemed a natural opportunity for us to work with Ben & Betty, recognising the value each brings to the other to enhance both the adult and child's learning experience and progress.
 Our collaborative resources are available on the Easy Early Learning web site along with free downloadable resources - guaranteed fun and engaging, giving children the very best start on their learning journey.